ntnsingh2003/suspicios-profile-analyzer-hackxios-2025/PROJECT_STATUS.md

 # Suspicious Profile Analyzer - Project Status

-## ✅ IMPLEMENTATION COMPLETE
+## 🚀 DEPLOYMENT READY - All Systems Operational

-The Suspicious Profile Analyzer hackathon project has been successfully implemented and is fully operational.
+The Suspicious Profile Analyzer hackathon project is **complete and ready for live deployment**.

 ## 🎯 What Was Built